Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - Make conversation with everyone.
 - Don't categorize or overthink friendship.
 - If someone contacts you, always respond.
 - Friends create meaning in life.
-Every interaction is permanant.
+Every interaction is permanent.
 - Make sober time with friends to discuss difficult topics.
 - It's nearly impossible to have more than five good friends at any time.